jazielloureiro/Huffman-Compressor/README.md

 ### Options:
 `-c, --compress`: compress the input file.

-`-d, --decompress:`: decompress the input file.
+`-d, --decompress`: decompress the input file.

 `-h, --help`: show this help and exit.